Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 You can even join an evening full moon walking tour to experience the unique sight of the falls at nighttime.

 The falls are located within the Iguazu National Park, and you can get direct flights from Buenos Aires to Iguazu at very affordable prices (the flight is less than 2 hours long!)
+I recommend joining a tour if you’d rather avoid the hassle of planning the trip!

 El Calafate (Perito Moreno Glacier)

 El Calafate is a city in Argentina’s Santa Cruz Province, right at the border with Chile, and it’s the heartland of the vast and wild landscape of Patagonia.
-It takes its name from the many small bushes that grow in the region, that boast yellow flowers and blueberry-like fruits called Calafate (which you absolutely have to try!)
+It takes its name from the many small bushes that grow in the region, which boast yellow flowers and blueberry-like fruits called Calafate (which you absolutely have to try!)

 Its main attraction, however, is the Perito Moreno Glacier, the reason why the city has become such an important center for tourism.

 The Perito Moreno Glacier is about 50 miles from the city, and it’s named for Francisco Moreno, a pioneer who studied the region and helped defend it during border conflicts with neighboring Chile.
-This glacier is one of the absolutely must places to see in Argentina, and it’s notable for several reasons, besides its natural beauty (and beautiful surroundings!)

 First, it’s one of the few glaciers in the world that is still in equilibrium, meaning it gains as much mass as it loses year on year.
 Second, it is the third-largest stored supply of fresh water in the world!